 Rei gets hit with a technique from Raoh that will cause his blood to drain from his body in three days and cause incredible agony.

-Shu is forced to carry the peak of Souther's pyramid after having the muscles in his legs cut.
-He is then riddled with arrows by Souther's archers and impaled with a spear hurled by Souther himself, before ultimately being crushed under the stone as his strength gives out.
+Shew is forced to carry the peak of Thouzer's pyramid after having the muscles in his legs cut.
+He is then riddled with arrows by Thouzer's archers and impaled with a spear hurled by Thouzer himself, before ultimately being crushed under the stone as his strength gives out.

 Curb-Stomp Battle: The entire series is based on this.
 There is only rarely such a thing as an equal battle, even amoung the various martial artists (be it Kenshiro or anyone else), one side will invariably dominate the other heavily.
 Sometimes this is a setup for a fight-back, sometimes not.
 It actually becomes a plot twist when Kenshiro actually has to fight on equal ground with an opponent.
 Curiously enough, the first Big Bad of the series, Raoh, has the smallest ratio of participating in these kinds of battles of any kind of character.
 He was on pretty even footing with Toki (both occasions), Juza, Fudoh, and Kenshiro in their second confrontation.